Grace One Church

 Experience: cognitive load over clarity

-Lack of explanation, legacy navigation, and overlapping sections made it difficult to quickly answer “Who is this church, what is worship like, and what is available for my stage of life?”—especially for those unfamiliar with the community.
+Lack of explanation, legacy navigation, and overlapping sections made it difficult to quickly answer “Who is this church, what is worship like, and what is available for my stage of life?”

 Funneling: weak paths to action